Kinds-of-Intelligence-CFI/animal-ai-e2e/README.md

 # Animal-AI E2E

 A suite of End-to-End (E2E) tests for the Animal-AI environment.
-This package aims to provide a comprehensive suite of E2E tests for use in CI/CD pipelines, ensuring the stability and reliability of the Animal-AI platform.
+This package aims to provide a suite of E2E tests for use in CI/CD pipelines, ensuring the stability and reliability of the Animal-AI platform.

-## Overview

-This repository contains E2E tests for the Animal-AI environment.
-The tests are designed to be used in Continuous Integration (CI) and Continuous Deployment (CD) workflows, ensuring that changes to the Animal-AI environment do not introduce regressions or bugs.

 ## Features